alecheckert/dpsp/README.md

 ```

 `branch_prob` is the probability that, for any trajectory at any given
-iteration, that trajectory will start a new component for the Dirichlet
+iteration, the trajectory will start a new component for the Dirichlet
 process Gibbs sampler.
 As a result, it determines the relative strength
 of the uniform prior over the diffusion coefficient against the data.
 The higher `branch_prob` is, the more skeptical we are about the data.